 Inaction was once upon a time taken as a sign of a pensive mind, a philosophical predilection.
 Diogenes of Sinope lived in a barrel and did absolutely nothing, the pinnacle of Sophist rejection of the world.
 Canalus, a naked Brahmin, followed Alexander the Great's host all around India and back into Persia, where, tired out, instead of asking for help, he self immolated.
 Later, the Greeks would, in his honor, start an entire movement of Gymnopedes, who worshipped nothing, accomplished nothing, who even despised the trouble of vestments.

 In our society, in a modern, capitalist North America, action is directly linked to profit, which is directly linked to happiness, which, in turn, is the ultimate value by which to measure life.
 Men of inaction are quickly dismissed as indolent; some more radical people (including my girlfriend Clara) immediately brand them immoral.
 Laziness as a sin, as a transgression against the divine, was first brought forth by Christian theology, specifically under the Protestant guise of equating success with entry into heaven.
-Francis Bacon went as far as to suggest that laziness is a disease (he would be the first philosopher to actually make a strong case for something that must have been up until then nothing more than a schoolmaster's edifying quip).
+Francis Bacon went as far as to suggest laziness is a disease (he would be the first philosopher to actually make a strong case for something that must have been up until then nothing more than a schoolmaster's edifying quip).
 Indolence could only be cured by a love for God, and that love required nothing less than transformative work.
 Phillip was thus immoral and incapable of love.
-His life was that of a man who had ruined his marriage, been a terrible disaster professionally (I forgot to mention that he started off at twenty-two as a talented architect working for one of the city's posh outfits, but by the time he was thirty, he had to contend with designing, on contract, strip mall layouts and blueprints), and, only recently (and most invidiously) some tongues had begun to accuse him of the death of his one child.
+His life was that of a man who had ruined his marriage, been a terrible disaster professionally (I forgot to mention he started off at 22 as a talented architect working for one of the city's posh outfits, but by the time he was 30, he had to contend with designing, on contract, strip mall layouts and blueprints), and, only recently (and most invidiously) some tongues had begun to accuse him of the death of his one child.
 But as a man of inaction, Phillip did not reject accusations, did not fight for his good name.
-He thought perhaps that all would be forgotten, even himself.
+He thought perhaps all would be forgotten, even himself.

 Rose, whose actual name was Evelyn, lived two floors above Phillip with two overweight Siamese cats.
 She was a two-time divorcée, born in Tulsa, and having moved to New York in the late '80s to work in the publishing industry, she was quite good at keeping her western heritage to herself.
 After a few years of careful study, she aptly adopted a Manhattan twang that did not come off quite right but could be blamed on some character trait (aloofness mostly) rather than a dialectical mispronunciation.
 Her first husband still called her once a week.
 "A sad man, such a sad man, who cannot deal with what lies around the corner," she would say to her friends over a martini.

 Rose took excellent care of her body, of her skin, of her hair and nails.
 Over the years she had assumed a serious preoccupation with entropy; she viewed herself as a painting that would inevitably change due to overexposure, but which could be maintained by application of expensive creams and, where necessary, by overwhelming the beholder with an expensive frame, lest the little imperfections come to the fore.
-Her self-preservation was a process that took more and more time, but which she did not find frustrating.
+Her self-preservation as a process took more and more time, which, however, she did not find frustrating.
 The only true witness of her vulnerability, of her utmost frustration with the repetitive cycle of physical and palliative strain, were the two quiet, identical cats.
 Rose was thus in communion with them, and acquired, as most people who surround themselves with such animals do, a certain feline characteristic, a sense of evasion, a sense of suspicion, of avoidance.

-There are two types of people that I've ever come across: those who live in the world and those who live off the world.
+There are two types of people I've ever come across: those who live in the world and those who live off the world.
 Phillip belonged in the former category, while Rose was quite content to be in the latter.
-It was not surprising, therefore, that Rose drove her career the same way she drove her Landrover: quickly, jaggedly, with and against traffic, with and against speeding tickets, parked and double-parked, clean and dirty.
-Furthermore it was not surprising to see Rose in her office that looked over the Rockefeller Center and down toward Wall Street, confidently crossing her legs as she took notes on her laptop, filing her nails while on the phone with a client, gesturing slightly to her assistant, mouthing her wish list for the day's lunch.
+It was not surprising, therefore, when Rose drove her career the same way she drove her Landrover: quickly, jaggedly, with and against traffic, with and against speeding tickets, parked and double-parked, clean and dirty.
+Furthermore it was not surprising to see Rose in her office looking over the Rockefeller Center and down toward Wall Street, confidently crossing her legs as she took notes on her laptop, filing her nails while on the phone with a client, gesturing slightly to her assistant, mouthing her wish list for the day's lunch.

 It is also not odd to see Phillip at the outskirts of the table, where people whom he calls friends discuss urgent issues of history and politics.
 It is not odd to see him collect the shaving detritus with a square of toilet paper, lest he leave a single trace of himself in the sink.
 It is also natural not to notice him when he stands behind you in the bus, or the elevator, because, much like the objects which make up our environment, Phillip is within our frame but never acting against its laws.
-That is, Phillip lives in his surroundings, almost organically, while Rose wills herself through the jungle of all that is not her.
+That is, Phillip lives in his surroundings, almost organically, while Rose wills herself through the jungle of all not her.

 For the rest of the week, Rose was beside herself in pity.
 She called her mother, her sister in London, even spoke to the two ex-husbands, and while she did not tell anyone of her predicament, she felt even further depressed by the conversations, by their finality.
-At the point of termination, as the receiver reached the plastic of the phone, she fought off sharp pangs in her stomach; she was convinced that perhaps this was the very last time she would speak to all of them as a healthy person, as one among the living.
+At the point of termination, as the receiver reached the plastic of the phone, she fought off sharp pangs in her stomach; she was convinced perhaps this was the very last time she would speak to all of them as a healthy person, as one among the living.

 Death and Phillip

 As we saw earlier, Phillip once said to me (Why me?
 I am not sure.
-Perhaps because our friendship grew at the outskirts, at the very last moments of gatherings, at the edges of tightly knit groups where he did not belong and where I felt trapped.) that the saddest moment in his life was not the death of his only child.
+Perhaps because our friendship grew at the outskirts, at the very last moments of gatherings, at the edges of tightly knit groups where he did not belong and where I felt trapped.) the saddest moment in his life was not the death of his only child.
 When his child was born, he had already been married for two years.
 He had a career in architecture, a wife who loved him.
-Some would say that Phillip was a man who was happy, whose life was blessed with the right elements of success and fortune.
+Some would say Phillip was a man who was happy, whose life was blessed with the right elements of success and fortune.
 Yet, even though I did not know him then, I imagine him as constantly uneasy.
-At night, he peers through the window, past the contours of dark office towers that form his southern view, and he sees himself slowly floating away, away and away, into the distance, far from everything that surrounds and has ever surrounded him.
+At night, he peers through the window, past the contours of dark office towers forming his southern view, and he sees himself slowly floating away, away and away, into the distance, far from everything that surrounds and has ever surrounded him.
 Not toward a defined spot.
 Not toward a defined person.
 Not even into a specific time in the past or future.
 He sees himself floating nowhere: a dark room, an absence of space, a womb-like non-entity where he is alone with himself.
 Organically alone.
-I imagine that he realizes the importance of what he sees.
+I imagine he realizes the importance of what he sees.
 It is his life beyond life, his conception of his own end, and as such, it can be defined as Phillip's first, true vision of death.
 Having grasped what it means, Phillip sighs, relaxed.
 For Phillip, death is nothing more than a natural extension of his current state, a kind of invitation to entropy, a material acceptance of its inevitability.

 Three years after his child was born, the little girl was diagnosed with a malignant tumor in her throat.
 Two months after, she was dead.
-His wife would tell her friends that the enormity of the tragedy drove them apart.
+His wife would tell her friends the enormity of the tragedy drove them apart.
 That she turned to solace with another man because she could no longer associate Phillip with happiness, with her will to live.
-I think that she was only partially right.
+I think she was only partially right.

 The day when he received the news of his daughter's impending death, Phillip sat on his couch, his elbows propped against his spread legs, staring at the floor.
 Three years was a long enough time to fall in love with a small girl.
-He could not say that he did not love her.
+He could not say he did not love her.
 Yet, there, where he had expected sharp pangs, grief, torment, where he had expected a fit of rage (which he had never experienced), he found nothing but disillusion, viscous and dense, like tar.
 Disillusion.
 Disappointment.
-Innocuous sentiments that one feels toward acquaintances who break dates, at politicians who break election promises.
+Innocuous sentiments one feels toward acquaintances who break dates, at politicians who break election promises.
 This gaping hole would not leave him, even at the funeral, even as he delivered a farewell speech in front of dozens of grief-stricken friends.

 At home, he remembered, strangely, his distant childhood.
 A single summer.
-A new bike that he had ridden along a green street.
+A new bike he had ridden along a green street.
 Pleading to his father not to move him away, never, from that small place where he felt whole.

 What Phillip's wife saw in him was not sorrow nor grief.
 It was acceptance.
 If she wanted to turn away from the tragedy, she should have grabbed Phillip by his large hands and asked him to take her to the empty spot where he spent his meandering day-dreams, because there she would find absolutely nothing.